to the project website for the

-We are proposing to undertake an extensive pre-application community consultation exercise prior to submitting an application to Planning and Environment Decisions Wales.
-This involves at least two rounds of public consultation (Which took place in 2021 and 2022), and a formal consultation period (1st June to 17th July 2023) as required by the DNS regulations set out in the Planning (Wales) Act 2015.
+We are undertaking an extensive pre-application community consultation exercise prior to submitting an application to Planning and Environment Decisions Wales (PEDW).
+This involves two rounds of public consultation (Which took place in 2021 and 2022), and a formal consultation period (1st June to 17th July 2023) as required by the DNS regulations set out in the Planning (Wales) Act 2015.

-We have now launched our second phase of public consultation on the proposals.
-Please visit us at one of our consultation events or contact us via this website to let us know your feedback.
+We have now closed our third, statutory, phase of public consultation on the proposals.
+Please contact us via this website if you have any questions about the project.